 In addition to SPAM filters and firewalls, Nozomi Networks Labs recommends the use of both anomaly detection technologies to identify unusual behavior, and traditional threat detection capabilities to provide additional context around suspicious actors related to known threats.

 Within 48 hours of the announcement of this threat, the Nozomi Networks Labs team added new rules and signatures to help detect Snake in our customers’ environments.
 This means that alerts will be triggered for suspicious activity related to the known threat, Snake, so they can quickly detect and remediate incidents.
-Customers using the Nozomi Networks Threat Intelligence service should make sure that their systems are running the latest version (January 9, 2020) to enable these new rules.
+Customers using the Nozomi Networks Threat Intelligence service should make sure that their systems are running the latest version (as of January 9, 2020) to enable these new rules.

 Read this document to learn how Threat Intelligence: